cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 ## Purpose
 Purpose of Fresh Random Civ Picker: the user can randomly iterate through the entire civ pool or a user-defined civ pool without drawing the same civ twice.

-## GUI Description
-The program has a graphical user interface which is a window.
-This window contains three tabs: "Draw", "Log", and "Civ Pool".
-On the Draw tab the user can draw a fresh random civ and see its icon and hear its jingle.
-There is also a tech tree button which links to the tech tree of the currently drawn civ.
-On the "Log" tab, the user can view the log of drawn civs as well as of remaining civs in the pool.
-On the "Civ Pool", the user can customise which civs are part of the civ pool.

-## How do I use this application?
-How to use: the user can click the "Draw" button (or press spacebar) to have the centre label display a fresh random civ.
-There is an indicator at the bottom right which tells how many civs have been drawn so far.
-If the user wishes to see the tech tree of the drawn civ, they can click the Tech Tree button near the bottom right corner of the window.

-Once all civs have been drawn, the next draw will reset the program and all civs are once again available to draw.
-The user can at any time reset the program manually by clicking the "Reset" button (or pressing Return).
-The user can at any time navigate to the "Log" tab (by either clicking it or pressing Tab) to view the history of drawn civs.
-The user can at any time navigate to the "Civ Pool" tab to customise which civs are enabled in the pool.
-Disabled civs are never drawn.

 ## Features
 - **Draw a fresh random civ!** *Never draw the same civ twice within the civ pool.*
 - **Reset the drawn civ pool at any time!** *Whenever you want, reset the program and render all enabled civs drawable.*